The Durham Fire Department endeavors to prevent or minimize the harmful effects of fires, medical emergencies, and other types of dangerous events.

 COMMITTING OUR LIVES TO SAVING YOURS

 The City of Durham is home to approximately 300,000 residents.
 To protect and serve our residents and visitors that the City hosts daily, the Durham Fire Department employs over 400 personnel.
-Approximately 90% of our personnel serve in field operations.
+Approximately 90% of our personnel serve in operations.

 We do so much more than fight fire!
 Check out some of the interesting information below.